-- Consume Admin Alerts.
-This health check detects administrative alerts as soon as they are issued and then checks to see if the alert is associated with a server becoming degraded or unavailable. - Get Root DSE.
+• Consume Admin Alerts.
+This health check detects administrative alerts as soon as they are issued and then checks to see if the alert is associated with a server becoming degraded or unavailable.
+The directory proxy server accomplishes this by using an LDAP persistent search against the directory server.

+• Get Root DSE.
 This health check detects if the root DSE entry exists on the LDAP external server.
 As this entry always exists on an UnboundID Directory Server, the absence of the entry suggests that the LDAP external server may be degraded or unavailable.